j-o-sh/.config/README.md

 This config includes configuration for [Neovim](https://neovim.io), tmux and z-shell.
 All of which should be switchable between different ui (color and font) themes.
 Supported themes will [Gruvbox Dark]() and [Catppuccin]() in all four variants.

+## Things for the 2025 rebuild

+* don't overwrite the yank buffer with delete actions
+* better quickfix list ergonomics (& ui)
+* better git integration (find god keybinds for fugitive)

 ## Links n Stuff

 - [ZSH documentation](https://zsh.sourceforge.io/Doc/Release/zsh_toc.html)